LTan00/skills-hello-github-actions/README.md

 # Hello GitHub Actions =) :smile:

-_Create a GitHub Action and use it in a workflow._
+_Create a Very Fun GitHub Action and use it in a workflow._

 </header>